vituum/docs/docs/guide/template-engines.md

 ## Create your own plugin

-Vituum can be used with any template engine plugin, the only requirement is that the plugin supports file ext-names such as following (in case of twig)
+Vituum can be used with any template engine plugin, the only requirement is that the plugin supports file ext-names such as following (twig as example)
 * `.json.html` - for defining a page with data, `template` param is used to load default template file
 * `.twig.html` - classic template engine syntax
 * `.twig.json` - data for the template engine syntax